Published by Lookforzebras

 The many types of creative writing for healthcare providers

-Perhaps you’ve had a particularly memorable patient encounter and decided to write down your experience in order to preserve it.
-Or maybe you’ve had a patient death or poor outcome and found that writing about it helps you sort through your emotions.
+Perhaps you’ve had a memorable patient encounter and chose to document the experience to preserve it.
+Maybe you’ve experienced a patient death or poor outcome and found writing helps you process your emotions.

 Working in medicine gives us a lot of material to write about.